sheldonucr/ucr-eecs168-lab/lab3/README.md

 _**Fig. 19.
 Ring Oscillator Schematic Setup**_

-In the schematic window, building a ring oscillator circuit with pins as shown below in Fig.20.
+In the schematic window, building a ring oscillator circuit as shown below in Fig.20.
 For the inverter instances, look for them in `Add -> Instance` to open the add instance window.
 In the add instance window, choose `mylibrary` for library, `inverter` for cell, and `symbol` for the view and place five instances of the inverter on the schematic.

 Add wires with `Add -> Wire`.